 The most common type of domestic violence injunctions / court orders are:

 Non-molestation orders - these types of domestic abuse injunctions prevent the abuser from 'molesting' you or your children.
 'Molesting' means harassing, pestering or intimidating and includes assault.
-Assault can mean acts of violence such as punching, pushing, slapping, throwing objects, spitting at you, etc. A non-molestation order also extend so far as to prevent the other party from instructing someone else to harass you on their behalf.
+Assault can mean acts of violence such as punching, pushing, slapping, throwing objects, spitting at you, etc. A non-molestation order also extends so far as to prevent the other party from instructing someone else to harass you on their behalf.

 Occupation orders – these types of domestic abuse injunctions regulate the occupation of the family home and can also restrict the abuser from coming within a certain distance of the home and can :